-“The personal injury solicitor had been very hopeful when we started the claim process in 2003, but it turned out that his optimism had been misplaced, and when another lawyer took over my case, he advised me that I should settle the claim for a much smaller amount than his predecessor had suggested, an amount which barely covered what I’d spent on osteopathy over the months I’d been off sick, let alone the stress and worry it had caused me.
-I’d bought supplements, supports and tools to try and strengthen my wrists as well, and it had cost me a fortune.”
+“The personal injury solicitor had been very hopeful when we started the claim process in 2013.
+But it turned out that his optimism had been misplaced.
+When another lawyer took over my case, he said that I should settle the claim for a much smaller amount.
+The amount barely covered what I’d spent on osteopathy, let alone the stress and worry it had caused me.
+I’d bought supplements, supports and tools to try and strengthen my wrists as well.
+It had cost me a fortune.”

-“I agreed to settle for the low amount I was offered just to get the whole thing over and done with.
-Not many people knew about the legal action at work, and those who did were starting to treat me differently, as if I were a troublemaker.
-I missed out on a promotion in 2004 which I was sure was due to the injury and the claim.”
+“I agreed to settle for the lower amount offered just to get the whole thing over and done with.
+Not many people knew about the legal action at work.
+Those who did were starting to treat me differently, as if I were a troublemaker.
+I missed out on a promotion in 2014 which I was sure was due to the injury and the claim.”

 Unfortunately, some forms of RSI are long term, and carry on affecting you indefinitely.
 Pippa says that her RSI has affected her life for over ten years now.

-“I applied for a job in PR in 2007 and although I was offered the position based on the interview and examples of work, as soon as they found out I’d had RSI they withdrew their job offer”
+“I applied for a job in PR in 2017.
+Although I was offered the position based on the interview and examples of work, as soon as they found out I’d had RSI they withdrew their job offer”

 If you think you may suffering from an RSI, here’s what Pippa advised you to do as early as you can: